 In addition, it may be required to collect and use information in order to comply with the requirements of central government, such as in the case of a Safeguarding Adult Review or Care Quality Commission inspection.

-The organisation must comply with the requirements of the Data Protection Act 2018 (DPA) and the European Union’s General Data Protection Regulation (GDPR) which came into force on 25 May 2018.
+The organisation must comply with the requirements of the Data Protection Act 2018 (DPA) and the UK General Data Protection Regulation (GDPR).

 The organisation must ensure through its procedures and working practices that all employees, contractors, consultants, suppliers and partners who have access to any personal data held by or on behalf of the organisation, are fully aware of and abide by their duties and responsibilities under the DPA.

 Personal information must be handled and dealt with in accordance with legislation however it is collected, recorded, stored and used, and whether it be on paper, on computer or digital records or recorded in any other way.

 - the GDPR came into effect on 25th May 2018 and is directly applicable to the UK;

 - the DPA 2018 came into force on 23rd May 2018.
 The DPA supplements the GDPR.
 This means the legislation cannot be read without reference to the regulations and vice versa.

 The Data Protection Act 2018 replaces the Data Protection Act 1998.
 It aims to ensure that UK data protection legislation keeps pace with technological change, and the impact that has on the collection and use of personal data.